wendyverdonk93/docs/content/payments/features/zero-authorization/_index.md

 {{< details title="About order and transaction statuses" >}}

-In your MultiSafepay account > **Transaction overview** > **Transaction details** page under **Status history**, there are two statuses that change as the flow progresses:
+- Order status: the progression of the customer's order with you, independent of the payment

-- Order status: indicates the status of the customer's order with the merchant independent of the payment
+- Transaction status: the progression towards settling the funds in your MultiSafepay balance

-- Transaction status: indicates the status of settlement in your MultiSafepay balance
+For more information, see [About MultiSafepay statuses](/api/multisafepay-statuses/).

 {{< /details >}}